gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - A component packaging that satisfies multiple points in the variant space.
     - Use `lipo` to merge two binaries into a single universal binary.
     - Transforms the meta-data for the component - same set of variants but different set of binaries.
+- Use separate directories for output binaries, rather than encoding all dimensions in the name: eg `flavor/platform/buildType/myLib.so`

 ## Toolchains